DixonCh/Python---File-Handling-w3schools/README.md

 # Python---File-Handling-w3schools

-This repository contains the Python File Handling from w3schools.
+This repository contains the File Handling in Python from w3schools.

+Please visit https://www.w3schools.com/python to learn more about Python.